lessboring/tomatoestogether/README.md

 # TODO

-Get webcam back
-Research how to structure the frontend model layout Spend the middle of the day walking around and thinking and also researching Talk to Ted
 Decide if i want this to be a full fledged cms
 Decide if I want to work on the Django tutorial in tandem so if I get stuck I can swap back and forth?